 Cowgirl is still young but her training is coming along real nice.
 At this time she can be ridden by anyone that knows how to confidently ride at a walk, trot and canter and give clear queues.
 Cowgirl obeys directions willingly but doesn’t know how to make a novice rider look like they know what they are doing.
 This is just a lack of experience on her part, it’s not that she has a temperament to take advantage of anyone.
 Because she has such a sweet disposition we would be happy to finish her out to meet your expectations.

 Candy – AQHA – 2020 – Bay Roan – Mare – 15 Hands

 Candy is a darling.
 She is kind, sweet and soft, anxious to please.
 She is AQHA registered and goes back to High Brow Cat on the top side.
-She reminds me of the old pictures of ranch stock that the cowboys used day in and day out.
-She started her training this winter and is coming along nicely.
-She has lovely gates and a beautiful canter.
+She moves fluidly and has beautiful canter.
 She is very light and quick on her feet and would make a great performance horse for many disciplines.
-I could easily see her doing well in reining or trail horse competitions.
+I could see her doing well in reining or trail horse competitions.

 Candy is not as high on the pecking order as some of the other horses.
-This is actually a blessing in many ways, horses like her are actually more willing to take direction.
-They are more easygoing and willing to just do as they are told, without a lot of argument.
-She is going to be a dream to ride, one of those horses that almost knows what you want, before you do.
-Candy got her first set of shoes yesterday and she stood like a champ.
-She loads in trailers well, ties well and is just a pleasure to handle and be around.
+This is actually a blessing in many ways, this means she is more easygoing and willing to do as she is told, without a lot of argument.
+It also makes her love people more because people have snacks and don’t pick on her!
+Candy is easy to handle and does well with her feet, she shoes easily.
+She loads in trailers well, ties well and is just a pleasure to be around.